cromo/turbine/README.md

 - `name`: The name of the software
 - `img_icon_url`: Part of a URL for the app's icon.
 The full URL is `http://media.steampowered.com/steamcommunity/public/images/apps/{{appid}}/{{img_icon_url}}.jpg`
 - `safeName`: The name of the software but sanitized so that it can be used as file names

+Per-user templates have a top level `games` value that is an array of objects of the above structure.

 ## Privacy policy